What is PTZ?

 PTZ Camera Installation

-When you set up a PTZ camera there are some really important aspects which you have to take care of to receive stable and accurate data from the Camera.
+When you set up a PTZ camera there are some really important aspects that you have to take care of to receive stable and accurate data from the Camera.

 It is of utmost importance that the camera is completely leveled.
 We suggest getting either a stand which itself can automatically level itself.
 Or to get a Digital Leveler which can provide you complete accuracy when you set up your stand or mount.